polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

       name
 ```

-When a request goes towards your backend that is resolved by the above _"foo.get.hl"_ file, the Hyperlambda that actually executes becomes the following.
+When an HTTP GET request enters your backend with the URL of _"magic/modules/foo/bar"_ , the Hyperlambda that actually executes becomes the following.

 ```
 data.connect:magic